Analyzing User Ideologies and Shared News During the 2019 Argentinian Elections: Results

-The objective of this study, as stated in the introduction, is to examine the inherent political bias present in news content and understand its connection with how news articles are shared on social media platforms.
-Figure \ref{news_by_media} A shows the distribution of unique news articles circulating on Twitter, organized by their source media outlet.
-In this context, "unique" signifies that we are not accounting for the frequency of each news article's appearance.
-This panel reveals that approximately $60\%$ of the articles originate from a group of outlets, namely Infobae, Clarín, La Nación, El Destape, Perfil and Página 12, in decreasing order of number of articles.
-We interpret this distribution as an insight of the activity of each outlet, with Infobae being the most productive in terms of published articles.
+Figure \ref{news_by_media} A shows the distribution of news articles on Twitter, categorized by their originating media outlets.
+By \textit{unique} we imply that each article is counted only once, no matter how many times was posted.
+This diagram illustrates that approximately 60\% of the articles originate from a set of specific outlets: Infobae, Clarín, La Nación, El Destape, Perfil, and Página 12, listed in descending order by count.
+This distribution mirrors the activity level of these outlets, with Infobae being the most active in terms of articles published.

-Panel B of Fig.\ref{news_by_media} shows the distribution of news shared by Twitter users, taking into account the frequency of each them.
-Panel B shows the effect of users' preferences on the panel A distribution.
-For instance, it can be observed that users tend to prefer sharing articles from El Destape (about $30\%$ of the articles shared belong to this outlet) and that Todo Noticias becomes a relevant actor despite not being one of the most productive media.
-In this case, six media outlets (the same set as before but replacing Perfil by Todo Noticias) collectively account for roughly $80\%$ of the shared articles.
-We overlap this figure with Fig. \ref{news_by_media} A (gray bars) for a better comparison.
+Figure \ref{news_by_media} B depicts the distribution of news articles shared by Twitter users, taking into account the frequency of each article's sharing.
+This highlights the impact of user preferences on the distribution observed in panel A. For instance, articles from El Destape constitute about 30\% of the shared content, underscoring its significance despite not being the highest in publication volume.
+The same six outlets (with Perfil replaced by Todo Noticias) account for approximately 80\% of the shared articles.
+We juxtapose this data with the information from panel A (represented by gray bars) for a comparative analysis.